restarone/comfortable-mexican-sofa-docs/Docs:-Content-Tags.md

 - `label` - Will use this as text for links or alt attibute value for images.
 - `resize`, `gravity`, `crop` - Only applicable for image variants.
 These are transform options that are passed into ImageMagick via ActiveStorage.
+- `class` - html class attribute for the image or link

 ```
 {{ cms:files example }}